Taking Control of Goods Regulations 2013

 Controlled Goods Agreement:

-Previously known as a Walking Possession Agreement and is a signed agreement allowing the debtor to retain the use of the goods whilst also acknowledging that the enforcement agent has ‘taken control’ of the goods and that the goods cannot be removed or disposed of before the debt is paid in full.
+Previously known as a Walking Possession Agreement.
+A Controlled Goods Agreement is a signed agreement allowing you to retain the use of the goods whilst also acknowledging that the enforcement agent has ‘taken control’ of the goods listed.
+The goods cannot be removed or disposed of before the debt is paid in full.

-Means the person liable to pay the debt.
+A debtor is the person who is liable to pay the debt.

 Date and Times of enforcement: